 Following on from her PhD Tara spent a number of years working for small commercial spin-off companies offering DNA/RNA and protein characterisation services to industry before returning to academia as a postdoctoral research associate at the Photon Science Institute, University of Manchester.
 During her postdoctoral research she used multi-parameter fluorescence detection (MFD) microscopy at the single molecule level to investigate the 3-D global structure of 4-stranded fork structures (4-SF) of E.coli.
-Following on from this research she was awarded a 6 month contract in collaboration with BP (British Petroleum) investigating novel single molecule nanotechnology applications to the oil industry.

 - L4 Biochemistry

-- L5 Professional Scientific Practices
+- L5 Professional Scientific Practice

-- L6 Clinical Biochemistry
+- L6 Project Supervision